Problems Facing Women Who Are Shy And Inexperienced With Men

 Keeping with the nature of shyness, once a woman has finished the above-mentioned type of nervous conversation with a guy, she'll probably start beating up on herself.
 "Ugh, I totally blew it.
 He came and talked to me and I barely said anything back.
-Now he'll think I'm not interested." or "I turned bright red like I always do and made absolutely sense when I opened my mouth to talk to him." or "I'll never meet anyone being shy like this.
+Now he'll think I'm not interested" or "I turned bright red like I always do and made absolutely no sense when I opened my mouth to talk to him" or "I'll never meet anyone being shy like this.
 I get too terrified and shut down when a guy I like is around."
 They may also have more generally negative opinions of themselves, like that they're boring, or that no one will like them because of how quiet and awkward they are, or that they're not very good looking.

-They can be really naive about what dating is like
+Being naive about what dating is like

 Before we've had firsthand experience with the dating world women, and men, tend to have a naive, overly romantic view of what relationships and sex are like.
 It mainly comes from absorbing the skewed portrayals of dating from the media and society (sappy love songs, melodramatic romance movies, tales of princesses and brave knights, talk of meeting 'The One' and being happy and blissful forever, etc.)

-They can get preoccupied with guys who they see as possibly being the solution to all their problems
+A tendency to get preoccupied with guys who they see as possibly being the solution to all their problems

 A reader told me this, in response the article I wrote on the issues shy guys go through.
 She said she did the same thing.
 In that other article I talked about how guys who are shy with women often spend a lot of time thinking about how they can get out of their rut and finally have some success with dating.
 Since their nerves prevent them from being proactive about solving the problem, they put a lot of stock in the women they come across through their day-to-day lives.
-If a girl smiles in their direction, or they have a pleasant conversation with someone, or they see a woman around who seems like she might be interested in him, his mind eagerly jumps to, "Oh man, she might be the person who finally becomes my first girlfriend!"
+If a female co-workers smiles in their direction, or they have a pleasant conversation with a classmate, or they see a woman around who seems like she might be interested in him, his mind eagerly jumps to, "Oh man, she might be the person who finally becomes my first girlfriend!"

-Shy women are more likely to be seen as aloof and snobby
+Being more likely to be seen as aloof and snobby

 I think this view arises from a general belief that women are just more socially competent in general.
 It's not that no one realizes women can be shy.
 Just that sometimes the default assumption is that women are naturally more comfortable in social situations, and so if they seem distant or untalkative it's because they're choosing to be that way.